Lagrangian cobordism and tropical curves: From cobordisms to curves

-\begin{thm} If $Z \subset Y(B)$ is an irreducible analytic subvariety of dimension $k$, the tropicalization $\trop(Z) \subset B$ is a locally finite rational polyhedral complex, pure of dimension $k$. \end{thm}
+\begin{thm} If $Z \subset Y(B)$ is an irreducible analytic subset of dimension $k$, the tropicalization $\trop(Z) \subset B$ is a locally finite rational polyhedral complex, pure of dimension $k$. \end{thm}

 A complete proof including weights and balancing can be found in \cite[Theorem 3.3.5]{Maclagan2007}, in the case that $B =\R^n$ and $Z \subset \mathbb{G}_m^n$ is algebraic.
 A complete proof in the case that $Z$ is a curve seems to be ``well-known to experts'', but has only appeared in the literature under certain additional technical hypotheses, cf. \cite{BPR,Yu2015} (in particular, the local case of a curve $Z \subset Y_P$ where $P$ is a simplex is addressed in \cite[Example 1.2]{Yu2015} under the assumption that the coefficient field is discretely valued).
-We shall assume the following:
+We shall make the following:

-\begin{thm} If $Z \subset Y(B)$ is an irreducible analytic subvariety of dimension $1$, the tropicalization $\trop(Z) \subset B$ carries the structure of a tropical curve. \end{thm}
+\begin{ass} If $Z \subset Y(B)$ is an irreducible analytic subset of dimension $1$, the tropicalization $\trop(Z) \subset B$ carries the structure of a tropical curve. \end{ass}

-\begin{cor} Suppose that $Z\subset Y(B)$ is an analytic subvariety which meets a non-empty affinoid subdomain $Y_P = \trop^{-1}(P) \subset Y(B)$ in an analytic curve.
-Then $B$ contains a tropical curve. \end{cor} \begin{proof} There is an irreducible component $C$ of $Z$ which contains one of the irreducible components of $Z\cap Y_P$, and is therefore pure of dimension one, by Theorem \ref{thm:conrad}.
-The tropicalization of $C$ is a tropical curve, by Theorem \ref{thm:an_trop}. \end{proof}
+\begin{cor} Suppose that $Z\subset Y(B)$ is an analytic subset which meets a non-empty affinoid subdomain $Y_P = \trop^{-1}(P) \subset Y(B)$ in an analytic curve.
+Then $B$ contains a tropical curve. \end{cor} \begin{proof} There is an irreducible component $C$ of $Z$ which contains one of the irreducible components of $Z\cap Y_P$, and is therefore pure of dimension one.
+The tropicalization of $C$ is a tropical curve, by Assumption \ref{ass:an_trop}. \end{proof}